Overcoming Challenges in Left-Side Stroke Recovery

 4. Manage Stress

-Chronic stress can hinder recovery.
-Practice relaxation techniques like deep breathing, meditation, or mindfulness to keep stress levels in check.
+Chronic stress can interfere with progress.
+Try incorporating relaxation techniques like deep breathing, meditation, or mindfulness to manage stress more effectively.

 5. Stay Socially Connected